-In May 2019, Niko Block 9 filed an arbitration case against Petrobangla and the GOB under the rules of ICSID, claiming damages related to non-payment of amounts due from Petrobangla under the Block 9 gas and condensate purchase and sales agreements and effective expropriation of Niko Block 9's 60 percent interest in the Block 9 PSC.
-The estimated value of Niko Block 9's claim against Petrobangla and the GOB exceeds \$135 million, including i) an estimated \$81 million for the cumulative amount owed by Petrobangla for Niko Block 9's share of the profit petroleum portion of invoiced amounts for March 2016 to March 2022; and ii) an estimated value for Niko Block 9's share of remaining gas and condensate reserves.
+In May 2019, Niko Block 9 filed an arbitration case against Petrobangla and the GOB under the rules of ICSID, claiming damages related to non-payment of amounts due from Petrobangla under the Block 9 gas and condensate purchase and sale agreements and effective expropriation of Niko Block 9's 60 percent interest in the Block 9 PSC.
+The estimated value of Niko Block 9's claim against Petrobangla and the GOB is approximately \$125 million, including i) an estimated \$89 million for the cumulative amount owed by Petrobangla for Niko Block 9's share of the profit petroleum portion of invoiced amounts for March 2016 to March 2023; ii) interest due on unpaid amounts; and iii) an estimated value for Niko Block 9's share of remaining gas and condensate reserves.